DeviaVir/zenbot/README.md

 ### Disclaimer

-- BE AWARE that Zenbot is NOT a sure-fire profit machine.
+- Zenbot is NOT a sure-fire profit machine.
+Use it AT YOUR OWN RISK.
-- Running a bot, and trading in general requires careful study of the risks and parameters involved.
-- Once you hook up Zenbot to a live exchange, the damage done is your fault, not mine!
 - Crypto-currency is still an experiment, and therefore so is Zenbot.
 Meaning, both may fail at any time.
+- Running a bot, and trading in general requires careful study of the risks and parameters involved.
 - Often times the default trade parameters will underperform vs. a buy-hold strategy, so run some simulations and find the optimal parameters for your chosen exchange/pair before going "all-in".

 ## Quick-start